 The Brushy Mountains, The Smoky Mountains, and the Blue Ridge Mountains nestle all around you, securing you in their arms.

-This is camping in the mountains of North Carolina.
+This is camping in the tranquil and vast mountains of North Carolina.

 Moravian Falls has a wonderful family campground.
 Pitch your tent among the pines and hardwoods.
 A rippling creek will bring in the deer and other wildlife during the night.